NCAT can review the guardianship and financial management orders that it makes.

 You can request a review of a guardianship order if you have a genuine concern for the person under guardianship.
-The Tribunal may decide to change or end the order if:
+NCAT may decide to change or end the order if:

 the order is not working for the person under guardianship

 there is no further need for a guardian.

 To request a review, complete the application form and lodge with your attachments to NCAT's Guardianship Division.

 At the review hearing, NCAT can renew the order, renew and vary the order or allow the order to lapse.
 The order can be renewed for a maximum of 3 years or 5 years in special circumstances.